-While traveling through Julia Cameron’s book, The Artist’s Way, last year, I was asked to describe the person I pictured myself to be in my 80s, if I were to live that long.
+While traveling through Julia Cameron’s book, The Artist’s Way, in 2015, I was asked to describe the person I pictured myself to be in my 80s, if I were to live that long.
 As I described that woman, this future me, she began to surprise the current me.

 Rather than a poet, she was a painter.
 Rather than a writer, she was an artist.
 And she played the piano and invited younger women over for tea.